 In the event that a young driver, under 21, is charged with DWI either because of their conduct in appearing to be under the influence or having a BAC of 0.08% to 0.099% the same penalties exist as set forth for a regular DWI for someone 21 or older.
-The driver is subject to up to 30 days in jail, a driver's license suspension for 3 months, IDRC participation for 12 to 48 hours, fines between $250 and $400, plus surcharges of $3,000.
-If the BAC is 0.10% or higher or the charge related to drugs rather than alcohol, the sentencing will be in the “higher tier” DWI and the license suspension will be from 7 months to one year.
-A conviction in this case would result in up to 30 days in jail, a license suspension of 7 to 12 months, 12 to 48 hours at the IDRC, fines between $300 and $500 and surcharges of $3,000.
+The driver is subject to license suspension until the installment of an interlock device, usage of said device for 3 months, up to 30 days in jail, IDRC participation for 12 to 48 hours, fines between $250 and $500, plus surcharges of $3,000.
+If the BAC is more than 0.10% and less than 0.15%, the driver is subject to suspension until installment of an interlock device, which must be used for 7-12 months, up to 30 days in jail, 12 to 48 hours at the IDRC, fines between $300 and $500 and surcharges of $3,000.
+If the charge is related to drugs rather than alcohol, the driver is subject to 7-12 months of license suspension, up to 30 days in jail, 12 to 48 hours at the IDRC, fines between $300 and $500 and surcharges of $3,000.
 They are not subject to the usage of an interlock device.
 These penalties discussed are assuming it is the underage drinker's first DWI conviction.
-If the reading is above a 0.15% the penalty is more severe and if he or she is a second or subsequent DWI offender the penalties are increased according to the second offense and third offense DWI schedules.
+If the BAC reading is above a 0.15%, the penalty is more severe, and if he or she is a second or subsequent DWI offender the penalties are increased according to the second offense and third offense DWI schedules.

 Speak To An Experienced New Jersey DWI Lawyer